firewatchplusconner/Firewatchplus-demo/README.md

 * All responses will be able to be viewed in a list on the responses page.
 * All responses to an address will populate on each individual address page.

+### Organizations:
+* Users would be created under an organization which would have its own set of addresses, inspections, inspection types, and responses.
+* Address and Inspection editing and deletion would be limited to certain user types.

 ## Running the app locally:

 1. Clone this repository